worldline-go/auth/README.md

 When enabled redirection in the middleware, the user will be redirected to the oauth2 login page.

 This is not a standard flow and we can change update it any time.
+Code for echo middleware is [here](middlewares/authecho/README.md).

 ![Redirection Flow](docs/redirection-flow.svg)